samishken/lab/Python/README.md

 - We needed to call the str() function to convert the number into a string.
 - `print("The average size is: " + str(average))`

-### Comparison (addition, subtraction, and division)
+### Comparison operators
+- a == b: a is equal to b
+- a != b: a is different than b
-- Small than: <
+- a < b: a is smaller than b
+- a <= b: a is smaller or equal to b
-- Greater than: >
+- a > b: a is bigger than b
-- == Two things are equal to each other
+- a >= b: a is bigger or equal to b
-- != not equal

 ##### logical operators (These logical operators are AND, OR and NOT)
-- And: To evaluate as true the and operator would need both expressions to be true at the same time here.
-- OR: the expression will be true if either of the expressions are true
-- False: false only when both expressions are false
+- a and b: True if both a and b are True.
+False otherwise.
+- a or b: True if either a or b or both are True.
+False if both are False.
+- not a: True if a is False, False if a is True.